Rites of the Starling by Devney Perry book summary cover graphic, featuring a sword entwined with vines and purple flowers.

 Odessa and Evie wake outside Norcrest when a man named Wells prods them with his boot.
 The local patrol has no tolerance for outsiders, so they need to move on.
 They grab food from a nearby garden, catch up with Wells, and ride in his wagon toward the Harrow River.

 At the riverbank, they find a massive camp of travelers.
-The ferry operator wants a fee Odessa can’t pay.
-Wells covers it without being asked and waves off any talk of repayment.
-He tells Odessa to keep her weapon and keep Evie alive instead.
+The ferry operator demands a fee Odessa can’t pay.
+Wells covers it without being asked and waves off any talk of repayment, telling Odessa to keep her weapon and keep Evie alive instead.
 On the far side, Wells points out a small cabin before he drives off.
 A woman named Edda lives there with a house full of children.

-Edda lets Odessa and Evie sleep in a lean-to for free and feeds them dinner.
-That night, Odessa reads a journal entry about a pale-haired warrior who sets a falcon free in the desert and wonders if Edda is the savior she’s supposed to find.
+Edda lets Odessa and Evie sleep in a lean‑to for free and serves them dinner.
+That night, Odessa reads a journal entry about a pale‑haired warrior who sets a falcon free in the desert.
+She wonders if Edda is the savior she’s meant to find.

 Later, a man named Sryker walks in and introduces himself as Edda’s husband.
 Odessa recognizes him from another journal entry.
 Sryker has deep scars and wears clothing made from monster skin.
 He offers to guide them through the dangerous bogs to Quentis.
 When Odessa asks about the warrior from her story, Sryker mentions a group of hired fighters known as the Mavins.